First-Year and Transfer Student Support

 Food for Thought Series

 The Food for Thought Series (a Chevron sponsored event) is led by MEP Leads and will give new MEP students the opportunity to meet other students and discuss their new adventure here at Cal Poly.
-See below for our Fall '18 schedule:
+Check our bi-weekly newsletter for session topics and dates for this quarter!

 Our MEP Leads are current MEP students who are here to welcome new students to Cal Poly, point out helpful MEP and campus resources, and help build community and make connections during their first year!